18F/handbook/_pages/hiring-and-jobs/hiring.md

 - First confirm with the employee’s supervisor that they are OK with this employee moving to their team
 - Forward the supervisor's approval to Talent at this email: [jointts@gsa.gov](mailto:jointts@gsa.gov).
 Talent will need to submit a Reassignment PAR to HR.

-It is the responsibility of the HM provide applications with the applicable feedback, whether that is letting the applicant know they are moving forward in the process, that they have been selected or that they have been rejected (including providing feedback why if applicable).
+It is the responsibility of the hiring manager provide applications with the applicable feedback, whether that is letting the applicant know they are moving forward in the process, that they have been selected or that they have been rejected (including providing feedback why if applicable).
 Talent will not notify nor offer feedback to applicants.

 **If you are advertising a detail:** the action can only be submitted for a time period of no more than 120 days.
-The detail can then be extended for another 120 days If the HM and the employee’s supervisor agree to extend.
+The detail can then be extended for another 120 days if the hiring manager and the employee’s supervisor agree to extend.

 ### TTS Hiring - Prioritization process